Louis Roy: Biography

 Roy was born and grew up in Trois-Rivières.
 He was a member of the Saint-Éloi-based Missiles outlaw biker gang, which later became the Satan's Guard club of Saguenay.
-Roy founded and led Satan's Guard with Richard "Crow" Émond as his second-in-command, and the club became the dominant gang in the Saguenay–Lac-Saint-Jean region by eliminating any rivals.
+Roy founded and led Satan's Guard with Richard "Crow" Émond as his second-in-command, and the club became the dominant gang in the Saguenay–Lac-Saint-Jean region by eliminating rivals.
 In October 1984, Satan's Guard blew up the van of Omer Gagnon, president of the El Conquatcheros gang in Chicoutimi.
 Two independent drug dealers were also targeted in a car bombing in Maria-Chapdelaine in October 1990.
 Satan's Guard "patched over" to join the Hells Angels on 14 June 1991.
 Roy became the president of the Angels' Trois-Rivières chapter, which forged a close alliance with the Rizzuto family of Montreal.
 Roy also forged a close friendship with Maurice "Mom" Boucher.
 The crime journalist André Cedilot called Roy the second most powerful Hells Angel in Quebec after Boucher, saying: "He was one of the most influential members of the Hells Angels".
-Roy's status as the richest Hells Angel was due to the fact that he had almost a monopoly on the drug trade in Trois-Rivières.
-Roy was also very active in selling cocaine throughout Quebec, making him into of the most important drug dealers in la belle province.
+Roy's status as the richest Hells Angel arose because he had almost a monopoly on the drug trade in Trois-Rivières.
+Roy was also very active in selling cocaine throughout Quebec, making him one of the most important drug dealers in la belle province.

 In November 1994, Roy hired Serge Quesnel via Quesnel's lawyer to work as a hitman for the Hells Angels.
 After his release from prison, Quesnel's lawyer introduced him to Roy.
-Roy told Quesnel that in exchange for working as a hitman, he would be paid $500 per week with a commission of at least $10,000 per murder.
-Roy told Quesnel that his commissions would depend on the degree of difficulty of the murders with commissions of $50,000 to be paid for those who were well guarded.
+Roy told Quesnel that in exchange for his work as a hitman, he would be paid $500 per week with a commission of at least $10,000 per murder.
+Roy told Quesnel that his commissions would depend on the degree of difficulty of the murders with commissions of $50,000 for those who were well-guarded.
 Quesnel wrote in his 2003 memoirs Testament d’un tueur des Hells that: "Mélou was the richest Angel in Quebec, and I was his protégé.
 We travelled together, and I could see that he was among the most powerful members of the 'profession'.
 He carried a booklet with the names, addresses, license plate numbers and descriptions of fifty or so undesirable individuals.
 When I saw it, I realized that the Trois-Rivières Hells Angels were very powerful".